Botox While Breastfeeding: The Latest Research (April 2025)

 Key Takeaways for Breastfeeding Parents

-• Botox injections for cosmetic or medical reasons appear to pose a very low risk to healthy, full-term breastfed infants.
+• Botox injections appear to pose a very low risk to healthy, full-term breastfed babies.

 1. https://infantrisk.com/content/botox-injections-and-breastfeeding